bitcoinops/bitcoinops.github.io/_topics/en/covenants.md

   consensus rules that would allow a script to prevent an authorized spender from spending to certain other scripts.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  For example, a covenant may normally only allow spending to a whitelisted set of scripts, such as returning bitcoins to the user's own balance or spending to a staging address that only allows spending to any arbitrary address after a period of time.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: